Coventry University

 Coventry University is a public research university in Coventry, England.
-The origins of Coventry University can be linked to the founding of the Coventry School of Design in 1843.
-It was known as Lanchester Polytechnic from 1970 until 1987, and then as Coventry Polytechnic until the Further and Higher Education Act 1992 afforded its university status that year and the name was changed to Coventry University.
+The origins of Coventry University can be linked to the Coventry School of Design in 1843.
+It was known as Lanchester Polytechnic from 1970 until 1987, and then as Coventry Polytechnic until it gained university status in 1992.

 Coventry is the larger of the two universities in the city, the other being the University of Warwick.
-It is the UK's fastest growing university and the country's fourth largest overall.
+The Coventry University Group operates campuses in Coventry, Scarborough, London and Wrocław.
 It has two principal campuses: one in the centre of Coventry where the majority of its operations are located, and one in Central London which focuses on business and management courses.
-Coventry also governs their other higher education institutions CU Coventry, CU Scarborough and CU London, all of which market themselves as an "alternative to mainstream higher education".
-Its four faculties, which are made up of schools and departments, run around 300 undergraduate and postgraduate courses.
+Coventry also governs the higher education institutions CU Coventry, CU Scarborough and CU London.
+Its colleges, which are made up of schools and departments, run around 300 undergraduate and postgraduate courses.
 Across the university there are 11 research centres which specialise in different fields, from agroecology and peace studies to future of transport.

-The annual income of the institution for 2021–22 was £447.3 million of which £15.8 million was from research grants and contracts, with an expenditure of £463.4 million.
-The university holds a Gold rating in the 2017 Teaching Excellence Framework.
+The annual income of the institution for 2022–23 was £480.6 million of which £17.5 million was from research grants and contracts, with an expenditure of £483.4 million.
+The university holds an overall Gold rating in the 2023 Teaching Excellence Framework.
 Coventry is a member of the University Alliance mission group.